01 / Aggregate

 Built for agents

-Systemiq turns fragmented enterprise signals into a shared understanding of your business so agents can execute instead of rebuilding context.
+Systemiq turns fragmented enterprise signals into an operational understanding of your business so agents can execute instead of rebuilding context.

 Systemiq does the hidden context work agents should not have to do.
 Enterprise systems were built for dashboards.
 Agent systems need machine-consumable context.